 The \$40,000,000 SIR Loan bears interest at 7.5% per annum and is due on October 12, 2044.
-In conjunction with the New Credit Agreement, on July 6, 2015, the Company, the Fund and the Partnership entered into an Intercreditor Agreement to subordinate and postpone their claims against the Company in favour of the Lender.
-The Intercreditor Agreement replaced the Amended and Restated Subordination and Postponement Agreement entered into on August 23, 2013.
-The Fund and the Partnership have not guaranteed the New Credit Facility (note 11).
+In conjunction with the Credit Agreement, on July 6, 2015, the Company, the Fund and the Partnership entered into an Intercreditor Agreement to subordinate and postpone their claims against the Company in favour of the Lender.
+The Fund and the Partnership have not guaranteed the Credit Agreement (note 11).